cmusatyalab/hyperfind/README.md

 downloadDirectory=/\<download-path\> :arrow_right: Path to download images.
 If empty images are stores in `$HOME`

 ### Depending a local build of OpenDiamond-Java

+Option 1: Use Local Maven

 - Publish your local copy to by running `./gradlew publishToMavenLocal` in the opendiamond-java repo
 - Uncomment the `mavenLocal()` line in build.gradle in this repository
 - Update the version of `edu.cmu.cs.diamond.opendiamond:opendiamond-java` dependency in the build.gradle file in this repository to that of your local copy

+Option 2: Directly use build directory

+- Build your local copy to by running `./gradlew build` in the opendiamond-java repo
+- Uncomment the last two lines in the dependency block in hyperfind's build.gradle